mbrightcpacket/deploy-bluesky-pds-with-aws-cdk/guides/DEPLOY.md

 ## Create an SNS topic

-Create an SNS topic for notifications about alarms and pipeline execution failures (configured later on).
+Create an SNS topic for notifications about alarms.

 ```bash
 aws sns create-topic \